smart-on-fhir/smart-scheduling-links/specification.md

 #### Example manifest

-For a service with base URL `https://example.com/covid-vaccines`, the following manifest might be returned:
+For a service hosted at `https://example.com/covid-vaccines/$bulk-publish`, the following manifest might be returned:

 ```js
 {